Cloud6221/pythonstone/README.md

 # pythonstone
-A text base version of hearthstone
+A text-based python version of hearthstone